AntoninoRando/Grid-Quest/README.md

 ### Functional Requirements

-1. #### User Registration
+1. #### Download the Application

+    The application can be downloaded directly from the GitHub page.
+That page contains an executable file that is the playable game.

+2. #### Sign-up Users

-    The system should allow users to create 3 local accounts by providing distinct usernames.
+    The system shall allow users to create 3 local profiles by providing distinct usernames.

+    On the first login, the game asks the user's first profile username.

-    There is no verification process since the account does not contain important information.
+    There is no verification process since the profile does not contain important information.

+3. #### Change Profiles

+    The system shall allow users to switch profile in any moment while in the menu.

+4. #### Delete Profiles

+    The system shall allow users to delete their profiles in any moment, except when they have only one profile left.

+    When a profile is deleted, so are their associated progress and suspended game.

-2. #### Settings Personalization
+5. #### Change Settings

-    The system should allow users to edit input and visual settings in order to personalize the game experience.
+    The system shall allow users to edit input and visual settings in order to personalize the game experience.

-    The settings should be saved between session and they should be global (i.e. not linked to a single account but linked to the local host).
+    The settings configuration is unique for machine (i.e. global to a every profile, saved in the local host).

-3. #### Track Progress
+6. #### Track Progress

-    The system should allow users to track their progress (i.e. the history of game won/lost, the highscore, and so on.)
+    The system shall allow users to track their progress (i.e. the history of game won/lost, the highscore, and so on.)

+    The progress is relative to a profile.

+7. #### Interrupt Game

+    The system shall allow user to interrupt a game.
+When a game is interrupted, the user can decide to discard it and start a new one from the menu.

+8. #### Single Player

+    The system shall run offline and with no multiplayer.

+### Non-functional Requirements

+1. The system shall not be strict in secure, since no important data are required and every progress is saved locally.

+2. The system UI shall be high personalizable and easy to change.

+3. The system UI shall be easy to navigate and understand.

+4. The game should be challenging.

+5. The progress page should be exhaustive.

 ### Use-Case Diagram